AldJayR/nexus/client/docs/USER_STORIES.md

 ## PART 9: MEETINGS & DOCUMENTATION

 ### US-019: Upload Meeting Minutes
-**Goal:** Team Lead can upload meeting minutes (PDF) linked to sprints.
+**Goal:** Team members can upload meeting minutes (PDF) linked to sprints or phases.

 **Scenario:**
-As a Team Lead, I want to upload a PDF file containing meeting minutes so there's a record of decisions and discussions.
+As a Team Lead or Team Member, I want to upload a PDF file containing meeting minutes so there's a record of decisions and discussions.

 **Actions:**
 1. Navigate to `/meetings` or `/sprints/[id]`
 2. Click "Upload Meeting Minutes"
 3. Dialog appears:
-   - File picker (PDF only)
+   - File picker (PDF)
    - Meeting date
    - Meeting title (e.g., "Sprint 2 Retrospective")
    - Optional description
-   - Assign to sprint (dropdown)
+   - Assign to sprint or phase (dropdown)
 4. Upload file
-5. File appears in meetings list or sprint detail
+5. File appears in meetings list or sprint/phase detail

 **Acceptance Criteria:**
-- Only PDF files accepted
+- PDF files accepted
 - File size limits enforced
-- Linked to specific sprint
+- Linked to specific sprint or phase
 - Can be downloaded/previewed
 - Metadata (date, title) is searchable
+- Team Members can upload (not just Team Lead)

 ---